Background Image for Header:

 - College / School: Liberal Arts

-Potomac State College offers a rigorous two-year approach designed to provide an interdisciplinary background for prospective teachers.
-Graduates of the Elementary Education program of Potomac State College earn an Associate of Arts degree and should expect to continue coursework in elementary education at an accredited baccalaureate granting institution to become certified (possessing a teaching license) teachers.
-Many of Potomac State’s students do go on to continue their education at the WVU Morgantown Campus; however, students may also elect to transfer to a variety of institutions, including but not limited to Frostburg State University and Shepherd University, to earn a BA or even continue to pursue an MA in education.
-To accommodate students intending to transfer to the WVU Morgantown Campus as well as other regional institutions, three tracks are available for the Elementary Education program.
+Graduates of the Elementary Education program of Potomac State College may earn an Associate of Arts degree and should expect to continue coursework in elementary education at an accredited baccalaureate granting institution to become certified (possessing a teaching license) teachers.
+Many Potomac State students do go on to continue their education at the WVU Morgantown Campus; however, students may also elect to transfer to a variety of institutions, including but not limited to Frostburg State University and Shepherd University, to earn a BA or even continue to pursue an MA in education.
+To accommodate students intending to transfer to the WVU Morgantown Campus as well as other regional institutions, various tracks to earning an associate degree are available for the Elementary Education program.
+Timeframe to degree completion will vary based on number of credits transferring in and transfer plans.
+Students who intend to transfer to the Morgantown campus should expect to spend approximately one year, usually, if they are first time freshmen, on the PSC campus.
+This is due to clinical placement requirements and course offerings of the Morgantown Campus.
+In this instance, an associate degree can be earned in a reverse transfer.
 Students should obtain curriculum/advisement information from their adviser to determine which track is appropriate for their transfer plans.

 Overall, future Elementary Education majors can expect to spend many hours in the classroom during their college experience

 - Creating lesson plans and instructional resources for use in the classroom;

 - Integrating age-specific objectives/learning outcomes in lesson plans;

 - Delivering instructional activities designed for a variety of learners;

 - Fostering positive educational climates;